Juloos/TinyWorld/README.md

 - Big dripleaves do not fold when players that are on top of them are scale down to 1/8th or smaller
 - Plants, crops and flowers slow down players that are scaled down to 1/8th or smaller
 - Some non-herbivore mobs will try to eat players that are scaled down to 1/8th or smaller
-- Correct the collision shape of some blocks
+- Correct the collision shape of some blocks:
-  - Fences, Walls & Fence gates
-  - Buttons
   - Signs & Hanging signs
-  - Candles, sea pickles & turle eggs
+  - Candles, Sea pickles & turtle eggs
   - End rods & Lightning rods
   - Fire camps
   - Brewing stands